-Endometriosis cause your endometrium — the tissue that lines your uterus every month that you then shed during your period — to develop on organs and tissue outside of your womb.
-Most of the time, the misplaced endometrium grows on other reproductive organs like your ovaries, fallopian tubes, and the outside of your uterus.
+Most of the time, the misplaced endometriosis tissue grows on other reproductive organs like your ovaries, fallopian tubes, and the outside of your uterus.
 It can also grow on other pelvic organs like your bladder and bowel.
 Rarely, endometriosis can develop on your spine or other organs.

 Some of the tests we use to assess your reproductive health include: